wulliy/wasteof-docs/README.md

 a repository documentating nearly everything that a developer might want to know about wasteof.money. the categories will hopefully guide you in the right direction into finding what you're looking for.

-(note: "wasteof" is short for wasteof.money, in case you were confused about that)
+(note: "wasteof" is short for wasteof.money, in case you were confused about that.)

 # why
 mostly for two reasons, those being: